-- 1. Financial results are collated by the Finance Team and audited on an annual basis. - 2.
+- 1. Financial results are collated by the Finance Team and audited on an annual basis.
+The budget and actual operating surplus excludes income from the financial resilience fund. - 2.
 The Staff Culture Survey is sent to all full-time staff members at Property Council New Zealand.
 Data is collected via Survey Monkey and the result is presented as the average score. - 3.
 Staff turnover statistics are collated by the Corporate Services team.
 Assumptions: the figures include all permanent employees and two consultants {Advocacy & Finance} and exclude fixed-term employees.
 FTE (Full time Equivalent) is counted to determine number of permanent roles.
 E.g., more than 30 hours as per IRD tax rule for FTE).